 You will also get a chance to view and handle parts of a Napoleonic French infantryman's uniform!

 I am the son of the local historian and archaeologist Peter Hammond and, through my inherent love of history, I have my own series of talks that I have designed which cover a wide range of topics (with more coming in the future!).
-I have a particular interest and passion for the Napoleonic Wars and also anything to do with ancient history, with my first ever talk following the fascinating story of Hannibal Barca's conflict with the Romans.
+I have a particular interest and passion for the Napoleonic Wars and ancient history, with my first ever talk following the fascinating story of Hannibal Barca's conflict with the Romans.

-All of my talks are delivered on modern and fancy PowerPoint presentations, accompanied usually with some handouts for the audience to read and look at at their leisure!
+All of my talks are delivered on modern and fancy PowerPoint presentations, accompanied usually with some display material for the audience to look at and experience at their leisure!